serpapi/code-challenge/SOLUTION.md

 The raw HTML (from 'view source code') lists all the artworks

 ### Normal search page ('small carousell')
-The raw HTMl (from 'view source code') lists only 6 artworks.
+The raw HTML (from 'view source code') lists only 6 artworks.
 The other ones seems to be inside a javascript.

 Testing in the playground: https://serpapi.com/playground?q=monet&location=Austin%2C+Texas%2C+United+States&gl=us&hl=en it seems that SerpAPI does consider this case.

-I didn't try to parse them because I believe that this is outside of scope of this exercise.
-Instead of manually parsing the script (like we did with the image) we could consider using a real browser to evaluate the HTML before parsing the data.
-This is less performant but, depending on how possible is to manually parse this case, can be an option.
+I didn't try to parse them because I believe that this is outside of scope of this exercise but I see other (and probably better) options:

+- Instead of manually parsing scripts, we could consider using a real browser to evaluate the HTML before parsing the data.
+This is less performant but - if other parts of the page also requires this method - can be an alternative.
+- We can follow the "Artworks" link and scrape everything from there using the "Artwork specific page" implementation (I believe that this is the way to go...)